M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

     - 3rd NF – (In 1st&2nd NF) No non-key field is dependent on any other key field.

 ### <span style="color: aqua">What do we need to do to decrease the retrieval time?</span>
 Depending on the situation, denormalization might be appropriate.
 You could create an index (which operates like an index in the back of a book).
-Its basically a pointer to data in a table.
+It's basically a pointer to data in a table.
 Speeds up select and where queries but might slow update and insert statements.

 ### <span style="color: aqua">What are the different types of joins in SQL?</span>
 * INNER JOINS: